adarsh112000/Operating-System/README.md

 # Operating-System
 Here, I have created some important operating system programs.
+All these programs are created by myself.

 CPU scheduling algorithms.